opendata-swiss/ckan-embed/README.md

 ## Acknowledgments

-This project was inspired by and initially based on [vega-embed](https://github.com/vega/vega-embed).

 Developed with support from the [Swiss Federal Archives](https://www.bar.admin.ch).

+This project was initially based on [vega-embed](https://github.com/vega/vega-embed).